-Users can also access this dialog by navigating to Help → Check For Updates
+Users can also access this dialog by navigating to Help - Check For Updates

 The dialog can be disabled on startup by unchecking Check for newer version on startup.
+Users can also elect to skip the current update by clicking the Skip Update button, which will prevent update notifications until a new version is released beyond the latest version.